sharpvik/calc/README.md

 | Multiply          |  *     | Factorial         | !      |
 | Divide            |  /     | Prime Check       | $      |
 | Modulo            |  %     | Comment           | #      |

+### File Format

+While playing with DOMCA in your Terminal, the only thing you can do is write your expression and see what DOMCA prints back.
+However remember, you can also create files with supported expressions, make DOMCA read it and write solutions to another file (see *File Read/Write Method); and when you're giving DOMCA an input file instead of using it from the Terminal you get somewhat expanded functionality.

+#### Speech Marks

+Since you are writing your expression to a file, you don't have to put it in speech marks.
+How cool is that!

+#### Spacing

+Empty lines will be displayed in the output file which allows you to group related expressions visually.

+#### Commenting

+You can comment your expressions.
+To do that, put hash (#) symbol as a first character in line and write your comment after that.

 ## Contact